Luaim/9664b117-d773-4799-b6a3-d4640ed70218/README.md

 python check_images.py

+##Note
+if it does not work when you run it normally use the tremanil to run it as follow.
+1- cd data
+2-python check_images.py

 - Optional Arguments:
   - `--dir`: Specify the directory containing pet images (default: 'pet_images/')
   - `--arch`: Choose the CNN architecture ('vgg', 'resnet', 'alexnet') (default: 'vgg')